timtroendle/coming-clean-workshop-series/README.md

 Contribute by requesting a topic that you would like to hear more about or that you would like to discuss, or by suggesting a topic you could talk about.
 For a list of upcoming sessions see below.

-The workshops take place every other Tuesday 17:00 (provided speaker and topic availability) in the TdLab (CHN K 78).

 ## Requested topics

 * text editors